Skip to main content

 application.denied

-Occurs when a banking application is rejected.
+Occurs when an application is rejected.
 The userIds refers to the user IDs in your system.

 Example application.denied payload: